WaffleHacks/wafflemaker/README.md

 You'll also need AWS credentials with at least the [recommended permissions](https://www.vaultproject.io/docs/secrets/aws#example-iam-policy-for-vault).
 These credentials will be put in a `.dockerenv` file ([example](./.dockerenv.example)).

+If you would like to setup GitHub and/or Discord deployment notifications, you need to get values for them as well.
+The GitHub notifications require a GitHub application id and private key, and the ID of the installation to connect to.
+Directions to get these values can be found [here](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-an-installation).
+Discord notifications simply require a webhook URL which can be generated in a server's Settings under "Integrations".

 To setup your development environment, use the provided Docker compose file:
 ```shell